osisoft/Edge-Data-Store-Docs/content/egress/prepare-egress-destinations.md

 # Configure egress destinations

 OCS and PI Server destinations require additional configuration to receive OMF messages.
-Once you configure a destination, you can use the `EndpointId` parameter to specify it as the destination of the data in periodic and on-demand egress configurations.
+Once you configure a destination, you can use the `EndpointId` parameter to specify it as the destination of the data in periodic and manual egress configurations.

 ## OCS destinations